hamk-uas/HAMK_Smart_City/README.md

 * __best_delay.py__:  A script to compute best energy consumption delay with least RMSE among all different delays combination.
 * __temperature_prediction.py__: A script to predict inside temperature for different prediction intervals.
 * __energy_prediction.py__: A script to predict energy consumption.
-* __optimization.py__: A script for energy optimization to reduce the inside temperature during the time the building is occupied.
+* __occupation.py__: A script for energy optimization to reduce the inside temperature during the time the building is occupied.
 * __non_occupation.py__: A script for energy optimization to reduce the inside temperature when the building is not occupied.
 * __control_curve_opti.py__: A script for control curve optimization.